-Here’s an extensive list on how to eat healthy while traveling at airports.
+Here’s an extensive list on how to eating healthy food at the airport while traveling.
 This guide will give you meal options to help you avoid weight gain and keep you on track with some healthy eating habits.
 Lucas James has put this list together for all those busy jet setters who are in and out airports on a monthly basis.
 Lucas James is celebrity personal trainer headquartered in Scottsdale, AZ.

 Mix your oats with preportioned packets of brown sugar (50 calories), dried fruit (100 calories), or nuts (100 calories).